rtwork depicting the "Gunfight on Juneau Wharf "was being produced

 Skagway artists rendition of Soapy Smith on

-Juneau Company Wharf moments before he confronted Frank Reid.
-There are way too many people in the back ground.
-Soapy
+Juneau Company Wharf moments before he confronts Frank Reid.
+There are too many townspeople in the piece.
+Soapy appears

-appears to be wearing a string-tie that went out in the 1860s and it looks like he is wearing cowboy boots as opposed to civilian
+to be wearing a string-tie, which went out of style in the 1860s and it looks like he is wearing cowboy boots as opposed to

-dress shoes that he was known to wear.
-The Winchester should be draped over his right shoulder.
+civilian business shoes that he was known to wear.
+The Winchester should be draped over his right shoulder but whose to say

 his particular copy proudly hangs in the Magic Castle where one of the annual Soapy Smith wakes take

 Courtesy of John Culligan

-depictions and the only currently published piece that shows Jesse Murphy shooting and killing Soapy Smith rather
+very first depictions and the first published piece that shows Jesse Murphy shooting and killing Soapy Smith rather than

 reenactment of Soapy Smith 's demise comes from Cyrano 's Theater Company in Anchorage, Alaska for their play, The Ballad of Soapy Smith